-DNS Made Easy offers several enterprise level Email services to fit various requirements.
-DNS Made Easy administrators use industry best practices to create reliable and secure email services that perform at the top of the industry.
+DNS Made Easy offers several enterprise-level email services to fit our user’s various requirements.
+DNS Made Easy administrators use industry-best practices to create reliable and secure email services that perform at the top tier of the industry.
 All of the DNS Made Easy-provided email-related services are designed to offer superior ROI to our clients.

 following email services:

 SMTP Services with Sendgrid: Send up to 400 emails per day for free.
-DNS Made Easy partnered with Sendgrid, the leader in email in enterprise email deliverability.
-This partnership offers free small volume email users to any client of DNS Made Easy managed DNS service.
+DNS Made Easy has partnered with Sendgrid, the leader in enterprise email deliverability.
+This partnership offers free small volume email to all clients of DNS Made Easy managed DNS services.

 Free to DNS Made Easy customers.